monstredd/eos-account-create/README.md

 ******Become a register******

-Register as a registered account.
-After registering an account with this account, the airdrop can be received by this account.
+Register as a register account.
+After registering an new account by this account, the airdrop can be claimed by this account,not the new account.
+This service will give rewards to those who help friends create accounts, and give rewards to those who give friends accounts.

 Login with account https://bloks.io/account/eosnamespapa?loadContract=true&tab=Actions&account=eosnamespapa&scope=eosnamespapa&limit=100&table=register&action=enter